Students with professor

 Graduate nursing program compliance requirements are comprised of both university requirements and clinical agency requirements.
 SDSU College of Nursing does not guarantee clinical placement for students who are not in compliance with clinical agency requirements.
 Clinical agencies may change their compliance requirements at any point in time and students are expected to be in compliance with any of these changes.

-Cardiopulmonary Resuscitation Certification (CPR): Certification must be Basic Life Support (BLS) for Health Care Provider issued by the American Heart Association or the American Red Cross.
+Cardiopulmonary Resuscitation Certification: Certification must be Basic Life Support for Health Care Provider issued by the American Heart Association or the American Red Cross.

-Online Training: HIPAA training will be completed through a designated online platform.
+Online training: Health Insurance Portability and Accountability Act training will be completed through a designated online platform.

-Professional Liability Insurance: Minimum coverage limits of $1,000,000 per incident and $3,000,000 aggregate are required.
+Professional liability insurance: Minimum coverage limits of $1 million per incident and $3 million aggregate are required.
 See details below for the type of professional liability insurance required for your graduate nursing program.

-If you currently possess an Advanced Practice RN (APRN) license the following programs require NP Coverage:
+If you currently possess an advanced practice registered nurse license the following programs require nurse practitioner coverage:

 • Doctoral: DNP